 -------------------------------------------------------------------

-At the start of the discussion period, one of the mentors creates and uploads an Excel file dividing the source text into sentences or other sensible sections, containing the participants’ translations for each section so that participants have access to each other’s attempts from the first day of discussion.
+At the start of the discussion period, we create a Google Sheet that divides the source text into sentences or other sensible sections and includes the participants’ and mentors' translations for each section, so that participants have access to each other’s attempts from the first day of discussion.
 During the forum discussion period, the team members — the three mentors plus the checker — access the forum regularly but try to allow the participants to discuss their translations amongst themselves.
-They will also join in to share their thoughts in the message board discussion, as deemed appropriate, making necessary comments to assure lively discussions among the participants.
+They will also join in the message board discussion, as deemed appropriate, making necessary comments to ensure lively discussions among the participants.
 The participants not only learn from each other, but soon see the solutions provided by the more experienced translators.
 This methodology allows participants to analyze everything and develop the skill to translate on their own, discovering that there can often be many "correct" solutions.

 As a matter of principle, eJuku is free, with participants contributing their time and enthusiasm.
 The only other requirement is that they join JAT if they are not already members.